-Contact our traffic management team to report a problem with a crossing or traffic signal (traffic lights).
+Contact the Transport Systems Team to report a problem with a crossing or traffic signal (traffic lights):

-Contact us if there's a road safety problem you think a new pedestrian crossing could solve - there's no cost to make a request, but we cannot guarantee signals will be implemented.
+Contact us if there's a road safety problem you think a new pedestrian crossing or signal could solve.

 We assess requests very carefully because: